-The best smartphones for low light are a great tool for any enthusiast shooting at night.
-Digital cameras traditionally have a tricky time in the dark, yet many recent smartphones are equipped with powerful night-time modes that yield surprisingly decent results.
-It’s something that many smartphone manufacturers have highlighted in their marketing material, so there’s been big drive from all the major producers to outdo each other in this field – great news for us.
+The best smartphones for photography are also some of the best for low light.
+Small sensors have a hard time in the dark, yet many recent smartphones are equipped with powerful night modes that yield surprisingly decent results.
+It’s something that many smartphone manufacturers have highlighted in their marketing material, so there’s been a big drive from all the major producers to outdo each other in this field – great news for us.

 Almost all of the current smartphones on the market have some kind of Night or Low Light mode, which often kicks in automatically when there’s not much light detected in the scene.
-In this guide we’ve rounded up the ones that we feel offer the best performance in the dark, while also offering a solid smartphone shooting experience that represents good value for money.
+In this guide, we’ve rounded up the phones that stood out during testing and offer the best performance in the dark.
+While great for low light, these devices also offer a solid all-around shooting experience, making them a good value for money.

-Our list is a mix of newer and older phones, with options for various budgets.
+Our list rounds up the best phones for low-light photography at the moment.
 All the phones on this list are ones our team has tested and reviewed – we’re only recommending products with which we have hands-on experience.
 Read on for our full list, and scroll to the bottom of this page for an explainer on how low-light modes work in smartphones, with tips on how to get the best out of them.

 Best smartphones for low light at a glance: